planetfederal/workshops/workshops/geoserver/doc/source/styling/styles.rst

 #.
 Click on the :guilabel:`Publishing` tab.

 #.
-Scroll down mto the :guilabel:`Default style` drop down list.
-Change the entry to display the :guilabel:`cities` style. you should notice the legend change.
+Scroll down to the :guilabel:`Default style` drop down list.
+Change the entry to display the :guilabel:`cities` style. you should see that the legend changes.

    .. figure:: img/styles_selectingnewstyle.png